Form I-94 arrival-departure record for U.S. visitors

 • Other receipts

-I-94W for travelers under the Visa Waiver Program through ESTA
+I-94W no longer used for travelers under the Visa Waiver Program through ESTA

 SHARE THIS PAGE: